 “I never thought the arts was something that made a change or impact in the world because of my family’s view of the art world.
 But I have learned that artist are the people that challenge ideals.
 An example is seeing all the Monuments Now artist pieces and seeing them challenge unjust systems and ideals.” – Chris

 ABOUT THE EDUCATOR

 Douglas Paulson is a Queens-based artist and educator who has done collaborative and participatory artworks in institutions and streets of Denmark, Germany, South Korea, Iceland, New York City, and other places near and far.
 He loves drawing, sewing, gardening, and hot gluing things.
 You can reach him at email@example.com.

-Free education programs at Socrates Sculpture Park are made possible with generous support from Con Edison, JPB Foundation, The Pierre and Tana Matisse Foundation, Stavros Niarchos Foundation, and Robert Lehman Foundation, with additional support provided, in part, by public funds from the NYC Department of Cultural Affairs, in partnership with the City Council.
+Free education programs at Socrates Sculpture Park are made possible with generous support from Con Edison, Elmezzi Foundation, and Stavros Niarchos Foundation with additional support provided, in part, by public funds from the NYC Department of Cultural Affairs, in partnership with the City Council.